JAMB Subject Combination for Vocational and Technical Education 2026/2027

 A: Technical instructors, vocational trainers, entrepreneurs, technical consultants, and educational administrators.

-Q: Do I need to write post-UTME for this course?
+Q: Do I need to write the post UTME for this course?

 A: Yes, most universities conduct post-UTME or other screening exercises.